-Secondly, a Consultation Paper on Climate and Biodiversity Challenges and Opportunities was made available.
-It provides an overview of the current state of knowledge and prevailing policy approaches for climate and biodiversity, in Ireland and Northern Ireland, touching also on UK, EU and international policies.
-Through a consultation process, the work will seek to incorporate the understandings of key stakeholders and form part of wider dialogue and engagement on the all-island dimensions of climate and biodiversity.
+A Consultation Paper on Climate and Biodiversity Challenges and Opportunities was made available.
+It provided an overview of the current state of knowledge and prevailing policy approaches for climate and biodiversity, in Ireland and Northern Ireland, touching also on UK, EU and international policies.
+Through a consultation process, the work sought to incorporate the understandings of key stakeholders and form part of wider dialogue and engagement on the all-island dimensions of climate and biodiversity.
 Since the consultation closed a full council report has now being published, along with a short overview of the submissions made.
 NESC is grateful to all those who participated in the consultation process.

-Fourthly, a Secretariat Paper on the Good Jobs Agenda is now available.
+A Secretariat Paper on the Good Jobs Agenda was published.
 This paper identifies the ‘good jobs’ agenda as a concerted policy drive to improve the quality and productivity of work and the experiences, incomes and standard of living of workers.
 This agenda is focused on discovering the suite of measures and actions that will improve job quality within the labour market.
 Drawing on interviews with stakeholders in Ireland and Northern Ireland, it finds that there is strong support for an all-island approach to ‘good-jobs’.

-Finally, a publication that provides an overview of key economic indicators in both parts of the island and any connections between them is also available.
+A publication that provides an overview of key economic indicators in both parts of the island and the connections between them is also available.
 A related report (A Regional Perspective on Ireland, North and South) examines the economic features of regions across the island and also considers regional development issues.

 A report on Sharing Knowledge and Lessons in Combatting Poverty was also published.
 The report finds that poverty is a concern on both parts of the island and explores opportunities to share knowledge and lessons which work towards the reduction of poverty across the island.